 - the child is 16 or over and getting certain state benefits - including Income Support

-- the child is no longer eligible for Child Benefit for any other reason
+- the child stops being eligible for Child Benefit for any other reason

 - the parent receiving the payment doesn’t want it anymore